ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed.md

 	<figcaption>The stock Avenue template</figcaption>
 </figure>

-And here's a screenshot[^3] of my site from just a couple of weeks ago, before the first big design change:
+And here's a screenshot[^v] of my site from just a couple of weeks ago, before the first big design change:

 <figure>
 	<img src="http://d.pr/i/1cvPC+" alt="caption" width="80%" />